misotanni/misotanni.github.io/fjs/en/examples.md

 # FJS Examples

-You have seen many short FJS examples in the [crash course](crash.html), the [comparison](compare.html), as well as the [formal description](rules.html).
+You have seen many short FJS examples in the [crash course](crash.html) and the [formal description](rules.html), as well as some longer ones in the [comparison](compare.html).
 If you haven't seen them yet, make sure to check those out first.
 This page contains even more longer examples of the FJS in usage.

 ## Notation